-With the world about to line up to see Superman and Batman grimace and sneer at each other while a weirdly floppy-haired Luthor gads about the screen, I felt like climbing into the Wayback Machine and heading for June of 1952, when The Man of Steel and the Caped Crusader really did meet for the first time, in the pages of SUPERMAN #76, in “The Mightiest Team in the World!”, courtesy of writer Edmond Hamilton and penciller Curt Swan.
+Flipping channels the other night, I happened across a film from a few years back that featured Superman and Batman grimacing and sneering at each other while a weirdly floppy-haired Luthor gads about the screen.
+Rather than subject myself to that, I climbed into the Wayback Machine and headed for June of 1952, when The Man of Steel and the Caped Crusader really did meet for the first time, in the pages of SUPERMAN #76, in “The Mightiest Team in the World!”, courtesy of writer Edmond Hamilton and penciller Curt Swan.

 Our story begins in Gotham City, where, having just put away the last crook on Gotham’s “Most Wanted” list, Batman decides to take a much–needed vacation:

 As it happens, over in Metropolis, mild-mannered reporter Clark Kent has very similar plans:

 Unfortunately for both, fate intervenes, in the form of an overbooked cruise:

 By the way, Bruce Wayne’s a freaking millionaire, and they can’t get him his own room?
 Someone’s getting a bad Yelp review for this.
 Bruce and Clark meet, and share a common paranoid reaction:

 And of course, bad goes to worse when a robbery on the dock leads to a dangerous fire.
 Both Clark and Bruce try to trick the other into allowing them to change:

 Of course, they don’t account for light from an open porthole: